SalomePlatform/yacs/doc/hxx2salome.rst

 You may finally also configure the hxx2salome script (it is not mandatory, but may facilitate usage).
 For configuring the script, you can set the two following variables defined at the beginning :

-* ENVIRON_FILE  : salome2 environment file used for compilation.
+* ENVIRON_FILE  : SALOME environment file used for compilation.
 If present, hxx2salome will propose to compile new module (by sourcing  ENVIRON_FILE  file, and executing build_configure, configure, make & make install).
 It will also update this file with the new environment variable necessary to run generated module.
 This environment file can also be passed using  **-e**  option.